yeojz/otplib/INTEGRATION.md

 ## Notes

 - Wait at least 60 seconds after publishing before running smoke tests to allow npm to propagate the new packages
-- The smoke tests always install the latest published versions
+- The smoke tests install the version specified by `OTPLIB_VERSION` environment variable (defaults to `latest`)
+- You can test specific versions by setting the `OTPLIB_VERSION` environment variable
 - If smoke tests fail, it indicates an issue with the published packages
+- The workflow can be manually triggered with a specific version via the GitHub Actions UI